mirlindm/mirlindm/README.md

 * Living in Estonia
 * Masters of Software Engineering - Specializing in Enterprise Software
-* Software Developer Intern at Kuehne+Nagel
+* Software Engineer at Kuehne+Nagel
 * Tech and Science Enthusiast
 * On my way to becoming a Full-Stack Software Developer
 * Photography & Travel Passionate